Peris-Wainaina/Peris-Wainaina/README.md

 # 👋 Hi, I'm Peris Wainaina

 I'm a **Full Stack Developer** and **Tech Enthusiast** passionate about building projects that solve real-world problems and create impact.
-I enjoy turning ideas into scalable, efficient, and user-friendly solutions—both on web and mobile platforms.
+I enjoy turning ideas into scalable, efficient, and user-friendly solutions for both on web and mobile platforms.

 ## 💼 Technical Skills
 ### 🖥️ Frontend